ceejbot/no-more-unicorns/slides.md

 ![](assets/DM_IBM_S360.jpg)

 ^ Years later he was a manager hiring programmers for Honeywell.
-He had an aptitude test he used to give him, a standardized thing.
+He had an aptitude test he used to give, a standardized thing.
 He gave it to me one day.
 I was around 13 or so.
 Awesome test.
 Way fun.
 Highest score he'd ever seen.

 ---